ember-learn/ember-blog/content/the-ember-times-issue-184.md

 Be kind,

-Chris Ng, the crowd and the Learning Team
+Chris Ng, Tim Foster, the crowd and the Learning Team